Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Kate Riley about 1 year ago
+Kate Riley over 1 year ago

 I am a volunteer with Trees for Sacramento; the tree canopy coverage goals in the GP are inadequate?
 Sacramento could support a tree canopy of 45.4%.
 Is a canopy 10 percentage points lower than our potential what Sacramentans want?
 We think not.
 We believe the goal in 2030 should be 35% and in 2045 should be 45%.
 Austin, Texas has a current tree canopy that is higher that Sacramento's 2045 goal.
 This is not acceptable for the City of Trees.
 Please increase those goals